 Note that if the argument to norn had been an integer value, then Win-Solve would not have detected any error but would have assumed that norn was an exogenous variable in the model.
-WinSolve in unable detect all model mistakes and you should check carefully the list of model variables to check that there are no unexpected variables.
+WinSolve is unable to detect all model mistakes and you should check carefully the list of model variables to ensure that there are no unexpected variables.